 Now that you have gathered as much of your family history as possible and have a working knowledge of Cherokee records, it’s time to dive right in and search for your Cherokee roots!
-The Cherokee Family Research Center, located at the Cherokee Heritage Center in Tahlequah, is one of the best resources for beginning your journey into the exciting and rewarding realm of Cherokee genealogy.
-With resources detailing the Cherokee people from the Trail of Tears (1838-1839) to the Dawes Enrollment (1900-1906), the Cherokee Family Research Center is able to help visitors with Cherokee documents, family histories and personalized research.
+The Cherokee National Research Center is one of the best resources for beginning your journey into the exciting and rewarding realm of Cherokee genealogy.
+With resources detailing the Cherokee people from the Trail of Tears (1838-1839) to the Dawes Enrollment (1900-1906), the Cherokee National Research Center is able to help visitors with Cherokee documents, family histories and personalized research.
 As an added bonus, genealogists are on staff to help provide research into your family tree.

 Some of the resources available at the Cherokee Family Research Center include: